-The promise of smart mobility has been added to your bookmarks.
+The promise of smart mobility has been saved

 Emerging alternatives to traditional car ownership—including ridesharing, carsharing, bike commuting, and on-demand ride services—can not only get people where they want to go, but also help address public policy problems such as congestion, traffic accidents, and air pollution.